gluent/goe/docs/gcp_setup.md

 ## Overview

-This page details Google Cloud components required, with recommended minimal privileges, to use GOE in your GCP project.
+This page details Google Cloud Platform (GCP) components required, with recommended minimal privileges, to use GOE in your GCP project.

 ### Service Account

 A service account should be provisioned from the GCP project.
-This service account can be used by any service that will execute GOE commands, for example it could be attached to a GCE virtual machine.
+This service account can be used by any service that will execute GOE commands, for example it could be attached to a Google Compute Engine (GCE) virtual machine.

 ### Cloud Storage Bucket

-A cloud storage bucket is required to stage data before ingesting it into BigQuery.
+A Google Cloud Storage (GCS) bucket is required to stage data before ingesting it into BigQuery.
 Ensure the bucket is in a location compatible with the target BigQuery dataset.

 ### Dataproc (Spark)

-For non-trivially sized tables GOE uses Spark to copy data from the source database to cloud storage.
+For tables of a non-trivial size, GOE uses Spark to copy data from the source database to cloud storage.
 In a GCP setting this is likely to be provided by one of two services:

 1. Dataproc Batches
 1. Dataproc